+If the charged student(s) fail(s) to attend the Conduct Conference or does not respond to the requests concerning the alleged matter, the matter will be scheduled for a hearing.
+A letter will be sent to the charged student informing them of the hearing date/time.
 Prior to a formal hearing, a student may make an appointment to review any file information related to the charges.
 At a formal hearing, the student or representative(s) of the organization may be advised and accompanied (but not represented) by a member of the University community or by legal counsel procured at the student's expense.
 The advisor may only consult and interact privately with the student.
 The decision rendered by the Administrative Hearing Officer or UCB during a formal hearing shall be based solely upon the evidence/information presented in the hearing.
 This is a recorded hearing where witnesses may be called to provide information.
 The student's witness(es) must have pertinent information to the case.
-(Character witnesses are not be permitted.)
-If during a hearing additional violations are brought to light, new charges may be filed and a new hearing may be scheduled.
+(Character witnesses are not permitted.)
+If, during a hearing, additional violations are brought to light, new charges may be filed and a new hearing may be scheduled.

-3. Conflict Resolution Session/s: When appropriate and agreeable to all students involved, a conflict resolution process may be conducted in lieu of an adjudication of Code of Conduct violations.
-The of Student Conduct & Community Standards/designee will determine when this process may be an option.
+c.
+Conflict Resolution Session/s: When appropriate and agreeable to all students involved, a conflict resolution process may be conducted in lieu of an adjudication of Code of Conduct violations.
+The Director of Student Conduct & Community Standards/designee will determine when this process may be an option.
 At the conclusion of the Conflict Resolution process, an Outcome letter will be sent to both parties.